🎮

 GameKing III becomes much easier to judge once it is forced into the same room as GameKing I, GameKing II, and 030S.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 GameKing III versus GameKing I is interesting because better value is the obvious angle.
-If GameKing III feels almost right but not quite, GameKing I is the sort of nearby detour that can completely change the shortlist.
+GameKing I sits close enough to GameKing III to make the comparison meaningful, but different enough to sharpen the buying decision.
 More importantly, gameKing III versus GameKing II is interesting because better value is the obvious angle.
-GameKing II sits close enough to GameKing III to make the comparison meaningful, but different enough to sharpen the buying decision.
-In practice, gameKing III versus 030S is interesting because better value is the obvious angle.
-Compared with GameKing III, 030S makes the more obvious play for readers who care about better value.
+If GameKing III feels almost right but not quite, GameKing II is the sort of nearby detour that can completely change the shortlist.
+That said, gameKing III versus 030S is interesting because better value is the obvious angle.
+030S sits close enough to GameKing III to make the comparison meaningful, but different enough to sharpen the buying decision.

 Performance, Emulation, and Real Headroom